Boarders/slick-blog/site/posts/halting2.md

     → Σ[ e3 ∈ Expr Γ a ] (e1 ⇓ e3) × (e2 ⇓ e3)
 ```

 In the above we make use of Agda's sigma syntax.
-A term of the form `Σ[ x ∈ A ] P` is
+A term of the form
-a convenient syntax agda offers for the dependent sum usually written something like
+`Σ[ x ∈ A ] P` is a convenient syntax agda offers for the dependent sum
-$\Sigma_{x \in A} P$.
-Using confluence it is now easy to prove that if a term
+traditionally written something like $\Sigma_{x \in A} P$.
+Using confluence, it is now easy to prove that if a term
-halts at a value then no matter how many other reduction steps we take to some other
+halts at a value then no matter which reduction steps we take to some other
-value we will still be able to reduce to a value:
+term we will still be able to reduce to the same value:
 ```agda
 ⇓-val-uniq
   : ∀ {Γ ty} {e e' v : Expr Γ ty}